 What is Being an Entrepreneur?

-There are three main types of entrepreneurs: The Creator, The Builder, and The Operator.
+Three main types of entrepreneurs exist: The Creator, The Builder, and The Operator.
 Each type has unique qualities and is best suited for different business types and stages of development.

 For instance, The Creator is usually the innovator who starts a business from scratch, focusing on new ideas and groundbreaking products or services.
-The Builder, on the other hand, excels at growing an existing concept into a larger, more sustainable business model.
+On the other hand, the Builder excels at growing an existing concept into a larger, more sustainable business model.
 Lastly, The Operator is skilled at managing and optimizing the day-to-day operations of a business to ensure its smooth functioning.

 The Big Three Kinds of Entrepreneur Ventures